Fariznt/cab-utils/README.md

     + 1 seat signal per user-session
 -when shipping into an actual web app on my vps, use either a multi-container set up that also launches process_tasks or set up honcho
-    for now im running python manage.my process_tasks with my app
+    for now im running python manage.my process_tasks with my app -my number got labeled scam likely... might have to purchase another from twilio and/or get whitelisted by carrier -if this app scales to many more users, i should switch to something like telnyx that charges per-second. rn per-minute costs are making this expensive.

 IMPORTANT README TO-INCLUDE INFO:
 "Want to extend my app?
 Don't forget to create a .env file and define your own values for..."